 If appealing a post-service claim denial that is not eligible for external review as outlined in section 8.14.9, Application and Scope of External Review Process for Benefits Under the Medical Plan and Dental Plan, you will receive notice of the claim administrator's decision on the first level of appeal within 30 calendar days after the claims administrator's receipt of your appeal.
-If appealing a post-service claim denial that is eligible for external review, you will receive notice of the claim administrator's decision on the first level of appeal within 60 calendar days after the claims administrator's receipt of your appeal.
+If appealing a post-service claim denial that is eligible for external review, you will receive notice of the claim administrator's receipt of your appeal.
+If administrator's decision on the first level of appeal within 60 calendar days after the claims administrator's receipt of your appeal.